tolu360/react-native-google-places/README.md

 ## Usage

-### Autocomplete Modal: Allows your users to enter place names and addresses - and autocompletes your users' queries as they type.
+### Allows your users to enter place names and addresses - and autocompletes your users' queries as they type.

 #### Import library